jdeschamps/EMU-guide/userguide.md

 - Color: a drop-down list to select a color.
 - Combo: a drop-down list to select an item among a list.
 - Double: a number with decimals.
-- Integer: a positive or negative whole number.
+- Integer: a positive or negative integer number.
 - String: a chain of characters.
 - UIProperty: a drop-down list containing UI properties to select from.